Non-Alcoholic Drinks, Rock Climbing, and More Booze-Free Fun in Houston

 Make your way to Galveston’s Historic Strand District for the 15th annual Yaga’s Chili eQuest & Beer Fest (minus the beer fest part, which is separate anyway), going down Saturday, January 1.
 A roster of legit cookoff teams will be serving chili samples from noon to 3 pm as you have the super difficult job of tasting them all and voting for the winner.
 Chili tasting tickets are a steal at $13.

 Social cycling group HTX Bike Social provides a hub for local cyclers of all experience levels.
 Group members post public rides daily, from bike crew meetups lifting off from local parks to the group’s premier ride on the second Friday of every month (locations vary but rollout is always 7:20).

 With gorgeous landscape and up-close views of the city skyline, Buffalo Bayou’s Eleanor Tinsley Park is a prime locale for a picnic—plus, it’s pretty cool to stroll around, with a Dog Park, Skate Park, and super mysterious Underground Cistern all in-park.
 As for the picnic, we suggest snagging some luxe provisions from local cheesemongers Houston Dairymaids or Montrose Cheese & Wine.

 This month is all about doing.
-Break a sweat at a free Hatha Yoga or HIIT class at Discovery Green, or hit The Ice.
+Break a sweat at a free Hatha Yoga or HIIT class at Discovery Green, or hit The Ice, the outdoor ice skating rink open through January 28.
 Throw some axes at BATL Houston or Houston Axe Throwing.
 Get a thrill without the fear at indoor skydiving experience iFly.
 Scale the soaring terrain at bouldering gym Momentum Indoor Climbing.
 Or glide through the treetops at Geronimo Zipline Skytrails and Adventure Park.